Bharathan: Art direction

-After completing his diploma from the College of Fine Arts, Thrissur, Bharathan entered films as an art director through the Malayalam film Gandharavakshetram (1972), directed by A. Vincent, which also happened to be ons of the first films where actor Thilakan played a noticeable role.
+After completing his diploma from the College of Fine Arts, Thrissur, Bharathan entered films as an art director through the Malayalam film Gandharavakshetram (1972), directed by A. Vincent, which also happened to be one of the first films where actor Thilakan played a noticeable role.
 He was inspired by his uncle P. N. Menon, an established director.
 After working as an art director and assistant director in a few films, he made his directorial debut in 1975 with Prayanam, which was based on Padmarajan's script.
 It also marked the rise of two early proponents of middle-stream Malayalam cinema.

 Film direction

-Bharathan directed over 40 films in Malayalam and Tamil.
+Bharathan directed over 40 films in Malayalam, Tamil, and Telugu.
 Starting his career in 1975 with Prayanam, Bharathan rode to fame with his off-beat Thakara, a film about a dumb-witted central character who falls in love with the village beauty.
 Some of his other memorable films include Rathinirvedam, Chamaram, Paalangal, Amaram, and Vaishali.

 His association with Padmarajan led to films including Rathi Nirvedam and Thakara.
 Rathi Nirvedam was a treatment of teenage sexual angst.
-In Thakara, he deals with life and longings of an intellectually disabled youth and his association with the society.
+In Thakara, he deals with the life and longings of an intellectually disabled youth and his association with society.